bcrtvkcs/aesir_kernel_oneplus_sm8350/README.md

 5. (Optional) Open KernelSU Next manager and install the a meta-module for Magick Mount module management alongside OverlayFS. *Hybrid Mount* recommended.
 6. Install the [BRENE module](https://github.com/rrr333nnn333/BRENE) by rrr333nnn333 from within the manager to control SuSFS features.

-> In step 5, you can also use the [susfs4ksu module](https://github.com/sidex15/susfs4ksu-module/actions/workflows/build.yml) nightly builds from sidex15, but [BRENE module](https://github.com/rrr333nnn333/BRENE) **hides better**.
+> In step 6, you can also use the [susfs4ksu module](https://github.com/sidex15/susfs4ksu-module/actions/workflows/build.yml) nightly builds from sidex15, but [BRENE module](https://github.com/rrr333nnn333/BRENE) **hides better**.

 > If you are using [Bindhosts](https://github.com/bindhosts/bindhosts), select Mode 0 (default) in the module settings.
 Otherwise, any application will be able to **SEE** your modified hosts file.

 > The prebuilt zip in Releases contains the full crDroid 12.7 ROM (latest) + ÆSIR Kernel.
 The installation process is identical to a standard crDroid installation.
-The build script retrieves the sources directly from the [crDroid upstream repositories](#upstreamed-crdroid-android-repos).
+The build script retrieves the sources directly from the [crDroid upstream repositories](#upstreamed-repos).
 Whenever an update is released on the official crDroid website, I rebuild the ROM and the kernel and post them in the Releases section.
 Alternatively, you can [build the ROM with my custom kernel repository yourself](#building-from-source).

 ### Instructions for **OnePlus 9 (lemonade)**